AmmarkoV/OpenDroneA/ammarforce/README.md

-# OpenDroneA
+# AmmarForce Drone Repository

 ![AmmarForce](https://raw.githubusercontent.com/AmmarkoV/OpenDroneA/master/ammarforce/ammarforce.jpg)

 The AmmarForce quadcopter is a medium sized drone geared towards flying time and carrying capacity.
 It weights 1.6kg with maximum load 2.5kg more.
+It is equipped with GPS and in the future is also going to have an onboard computer for computer vision use.
-With the GoPro mounted on it ( which is a negligible weight ) it can fly for around half an hour before the lipo cells fall low enough.
+For now with the GoPro mounted on it ( which is of negligible weight ) it can fly for around half an hour before the lipo cells fall bellow the 3.2V limit.

 In this repository there are the blueprints for the body , along with the configuration of the librepilot CC3D revo controller in order to 3d print it and produce a working copy.